rithikachowta08/react-realtime-chat/README.md

 # React Realtime Chat
 > One to one chat component built using Firebase's realtime database.
+This component can be used to intialize a chat window for a user who is logged in to your application, with another user of your application.

+## Requirements
+A login and signup flow must already be implemented in your application.
+This component must be rendered only on pages where your user has already logged in.
+It is assumed that information regarding the receiver of the messages is already known at the time of invoking this component.

 ## Installation
 `npm install --save react-realtime-chat`